How the trucking industry is changing with the times

 The food you purchased at the grocery store and cook for dinner tonight might have come from other locations around the world.
 Your clothes bought online might come from a manufacturing plant across the country.
 That package sitting outside in your entryway when you get home from work could have traveled coast-to-coast before arriving at your door.

-Thanks to the trucking industry, you are able to purchase and use the things you want and need.
-In fact, the trucking industry is the lifeblood of the U.S. economy, with about 71 percent of all the freight tonnage moved in the U.S. being done so on trucks, according to the American Trucking Associations.
+Thanks to the trucking industry, you can purchase and use the things you want and need.
+In fact, the trucking industry is the lifeblood of the U.S. economy, with about 71 percent of all freight tonnage moved in the U.S. on trucks, according to the American Trucking Associations.
 As the industry saying goes: If you bought it — a truck probably brought it.

 You probably have heard of electric cars for personal use, and maybe you even own one yourself.
 These types of vehicles are designed to use a battery instead of traditional fuels, which helps eliminate tailpipe emissions.

-Consider Penske Truck Leasing for example, which operates and maintains a truck fleet of more than 311,000 vehicles in North America.
+Consider Penske Truck Leasing, for example, which operates and maintains a truck fleet of more than 319,000 vehicles in North America.
 The company recently announced it was adding small, medium and large electric trucks to its overall fleet mix.
-And, it is also building out commercial electric vehicle charging stations at select California locations as a start.
+And, it is also building out commercial electric vehicle charging stations at select California locations.

-Penske is an industry leader in transportation and in the areas of operating and maintaining fleets of traditionally fueled vehicles as well as alternative-fueled vehicles, which includes natural gas, propane, electric and diesel-electric hybrids.
+Penske is an industry leader in the areas of operating and maintaining fleets of traditionally fueled vehicles as well as alternative-fueled vehicles, which includes natural gas, propane, electric and diesel-electric hybrids.

 Early introductions from truck manufacturers and large fleets like Penske are helping to re-shape the future of commercial transportation.
 The goods you use today that are shipped via traditional diesel trucks may one day be shipped using alternative fuels such as electricity.